tgeorgiev/admiral-icons/README.md

 ## How to use?

 You can download the latest contents of this repository as zip by clicking [here](https://github.com/tgeorgiev/admiral-icons/archive/master.zip).
 Once the zip is downloaded, based on your setup there are 2 options:

-1. If running the Admiral Java process, extract the zip to your Admiral user resource folder (configured with the `container.user.resources.path` property, defaults to `/etc/xenon/user-resources/`).
+### Running the Admiral Java

+Extract the zip to your Admiral user resource folder (configured with the `container.user.resources.path` property, defaults to `/etc/xenon/user-resources/`).

+### Running as container

-2. If running as container, extract the zip in a folder of your preference and run the Admiral container with:
+Extract the zip in a folder of your preference and run the Admiral container with:

     `docker run -d -P -v {path-to-extracted-zip}/container-icons/:/etc/xenon/user-resources/container-icons/ vmware/admiral`